Your browser is not optimized for viewing this website.

 • Identify and describe the key beekeeping equipment and their functions.

-• Explain the biology and behavior of honeybees, incuding the roles of queens, workers, drones, and how these contribute to colony health.
+• Explain the biology and behavior of honeybees, including the roles of queens, workers, drones, and how these contribute to colony health.

 • Design and plan an apiary layout by evaluating site selection factors and setting up basic hive structures.